A question people sometimes ask me is;

 So to sum up – from personal experience I really can’t answer the question posed at the top of this post.
 But I have noted the lessons learned by friends, so let me put that into a few bullet points.

-- Men and women are different.
-Despite what SJWs might try to tell you about ‘gender fluidity’.
-Online or in the real world.
+- Men and women are different, online or in the real world.
 Don’t judge them by how YOU would have done things – they have probably done their best.

 - You can’t make a decision based on a profile.
 That’s not to say you won’t disregard a huge number who are in the wrong profession, totally fugly, or sound weird.
 But give the better ones a chance.